Panchesco/manners/README.md

 ##Usage: Single Tags

 ###{exp:manners:srcset}
-Return a srcset string of a file's URL and width via the Consrain or Crop widths in an upload directory.
+Add a srcset string of file manipulations to img tags wrapped in this tag.

 ####Parameters